ozum/hapi-locale/README.md

 WHY
 ===
 It is easy to determine locale in hapi.js.
-So why is this plugin wirtten?
+So why is this plugin written?
 We are tired of writing repetitive code for every application/module and decided to export this functionality as a hapi plugin.

 Also we make it tested and documented.